Vandellia (fish)

-Vandellia is a genus of catfishes native to South America.
+Vandellia is a genus of freshwater ray-finned fishes belonging to the family Trichomycteridae, the pencil and parasitic catfishes, and the subfamily Vandelliinae, the haematophagic catfishes.
+The catfishes in this genus are found in South America.
 The species in this genus are the most well-known of the parasitic catfishes also known as candiru, known for their alleged habit of entering the human urethra.

 Species

 There are currently three recognized species in this genus: